holohup/can_do/README.md

 #### Reordering

 Here comes the tricky part.
 There's a special endpoint for reordering items.
 It accepts a simple JSON with a list of id's in the new order, and reorders the todo tasks accordingly.
 Let's say you've got task id's **1, 2 and 3** (you can get those from the task list endpoint).
 If you reorder them, once you get a new task list, they'll come in the new order.
-To reorder, send PATCH request to http://127.0.0.1:8000/api/tasks/reorder/ containg a simple JSON:
+To reorder, send PATCH request to http://127.0.0.1:8000/api/tasks/reorder/ containing a simple JSON:

 ```json
 {
 "new_order": [3, 1, 2]
 }
 ```
 The response either provides the new order, or reports of an error (e.g. you tried to include other user's post, or didn't include some of your posts in the new order)